rsubramanyan/grpcHandler/README.md

 # Code of Conduct
 We expect all contributors to adhere to our [Code of Conduct](link to code of conduct).
 Please read it to understand the standards of behavior we expect from our community.
 # License
-This project is licensed under the [License Name](link to license).
-By contributing to this project, you agree that your contributions will be licensed under its [License Name](link to license).
+This project is licensed under the [[LICENSE](https://github.com/rsubramanyan/grpcHandler/blob/main/LICENSE)].
+By contributing to this project, you agree that your contributions will be licensed under its [[LICENSE](https://github.com/rsubramanyan/grpcHandler/blob/main/LICENSE)].